chintanboghara/Networking-And-Protocols/HTTP.md

 1. **Web Browsing:** Accessing websites and retrieving web pages.
 2. **APIs:** Communication between clients and servers in applications (e.g., REST APIs).
 3. **Streaming:** HTTP is used for video and audio streaming services.

----

-Let me know if you'd like to explore any specific aspect of HTTP further!